Trichoderma cornu-damae: Taxonomy

 The species was originally described as Hypocrea cornu-damae by Narcisse Théophile Patouillard in 1895, and later transferred to the genus Podocrea in 1905 by Pier Andrea Saccardo.
-In 1994 Japanese mycologists Tsuguo Hongo and Masana Izawa placed the species in the genus Podostroma.
+In 1994, Japanese mycologists Tsuguo Hongo and Masana Izawa placed the species in the genus Podostroma.

 Range

-The fungus was once thought to be only native to Korea and Japan, but recent discoveries have been made in Indonesia (Java), Papua New Guinea and some parts of Australia.
+The fungus was once thought to be exclusive to South Korea and Japan, but recent discoveries have been made in Indonesia, Papua New Guinea and Australia.

 Description

 The conidiophores (specialized fungal hyphae that produce conidia) are up to 400 μm high and about 2–4 μm wide in the main axial hyphae.
 The phialides are arranged in tufts with narrow angles at the top, similar to the branching hyphae found in Trichoderma species.
 The conidia are roughly spherical with a truncate base in each spore, pale green in color, and measure 2.5–3.5 μm in diameter.
 Their surfaces are almost smooth, but sometimes appearing very faintly roughened with light microscopy.